-Radhakrishnan's position is interesting in relation to this project as it opens up questions that are beyond the feminist deadlock on pornography and also goes beyond rhetoric of the liberating potential of the explosion of the polymorphous perverse online.
+What is required in relation to the study of pornography, is the opening up of questions that are not subsumed within the deadlock of feminist positions on pornography (anti and pro) and also go beyond the rhetoric of the liberating potential of the explosion of the polymorphous perverse online.
 The latter is where a lot of porn studies undertaken in the global North seem to get lost.
 The breathless recounting of the pornographic in the everyday does not help since it becomes very obvious that any analysis would not be relevant to a vastly different context in India.
-An example of this is - "Bloomingdale's now sells Tom of Finland shirts and trousers, housewives celebrate their birthdays by piercing their genitals, college students dance naked instead of waiting tables to pay their tuition, and middle-level managers schedule a session with a dominatrix in their favorite dungeon after a game of racquetball at their regular health club."
+An example of this is - "Bloomingdale's now sells Tom of Finland shirts and trousers, housewives celebrate their birthdays by piercing their genitals, college students dance naked instead of waiting tables to pay their tuition, and middle-level managers schedule a session with a dominatrix in their favourite dungeon after a game of racquetball at their regular health club."